If you or a loved one are struggling, we can help. Request a call today.

 A residential drug abuse treatment center involves living at a facility full-time for an extended period – usually ranging from 30 to 60 days or more.

-Here, individuals who have developed heroin addiction receive comprehensive care, including medical oversight, counseling services, and group therapy sessions, all focused on long-term recovery strategies.
+Here, individuals who have developed heroin addiction receive comprehensive care, including medical oversight, counseling services, and group and individual therapy sessions together, all focused on long-term recovery strategies.

 Partial Hospitalization Program (PHP) for Heroin Use Disorder